erslee/session-manager.nvim/readme.md

 ### Commands:
 - `:SaveSession` → Save a session with a custom name.
-- `:LoadSession` → Open a Telescope picker to load a session.
+- `:LoadSession` → Open a picker to load a session.

 ### Keybindings:
 - `<leader>mm` → Save session.